ucsdarclab/motion_planning_transformer/README.md

 ![Transformer Figure](transformer_fig.jpg)

 ### Requirements
-All our experiments were conducted on `Ubuntu18.04` with `Python3.6`.
+All our experiments were conducted on `Ubuntu18.04` with `Python3.6` with `CUDA11.0`.
 To generate the data, and evaluate the planner you will need the [OMPL-1.4.2](https://ompl.kavrakilab.org/index.html) library with the Python bindings.

 Other python dependencies are given in `requirements.txt`.
 You can install the package using pip: